cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 If A is allowing for multiple concurrent sessions the adversary might even relay messages of A back to A such that A interacts with itself {{HS14}}.
 This specifically also holds for the case that no identity strings are used and also if identity strings are integrated incorrectly.

+Moreover if computers A and B allow for running a protocol with different roles (e.g. both might run several client and a server instances concurrently on different ports) then a relay attack may successfully generate protocol confusion.
+E.g. a client instance on A may be maliciously redirected to a second client instance on B while it should be connecting to a server on B. This will work if client and server instances on B share the same
+PRS and the same identity string.

+I.e. regarding identity verification with CPace will face the same issues may arise as in certificate-based protocols (such as the ALPACA attack) if different services share certificates and identities.

-For fending off these attacks the following guidance SHALL be followed regarding party identifiers if guarantees regarding the identities are requested from CPace.
+As a result the following guidance SHALL be followed regarding party identifiers if guarantees regarding the identities are requested from CPace.

 - If an application layer's security relies on CPace for checking party identities, it SHALL integrate the party identifiers that are